Pinoy Big Brother: All In: Twists

-The Big Winner will receive an Asian tour for two, a brand new 30 square-meter condominium unit at the Amaia Steps Novaliches in Brgy.
-Novaliches, Quezon City, two business franchises and ₱1,000,000.
-The second, third and fourth placers will receive ₱500,000, ₱300,000 and₱,200 000,respectively.
-Everyone will receive their own entertainment package from Sony.

 Housemates

 A total of 229 individuals were shortlisted for this season, of which 22 were presented to the management of the show for the final casting.
 From the 229 shortlisted, 11 came from the Davao auditions, 22 from the Cebu auditions, 138 from the Manila auditions, 22 from online auditions, and 3 were referrals.
 Due to casting problems, a special audition was held in Smart Araneta Coliseum on April 15, 2014, where 11,000 people auditioned.
 A special online audition was also opened on the same day and ended by midnight.
 Overall, a total of more than 44 thousand people auditioned for this season.

 On April 25, Dyogi shared that there will be 18 housemates for this season.
 Two housemates were first revealed on ASAP 19, while three housemates were revealed on Buzz ng Bayan.
 The remaining 12 housemates were revealed during the kick-off, plus the surprise inclusion of actress Alex Gonzaga.